tomipaul/inverted-index-api/README.md

     *  **[gulp-rename](https://github.com/hparra/gulp-rename)**

 ## Installation and setup
+You can use the online version at https://inverted-index-api.herokuapp.com
 *  Install **[Node.js](https://nodejs.org/en/download/)**
 *  Install gulp-cli globally using `npm install -g gulp-cli`
 *  Navigate to a directory of choice on `terminal`.